CzakoiLevente/AWS-Services/aws_rds.md

 $ mysql -h mysql–test-instance1.123456789012.us-east-1.rds.amazonaws.com -P 3306 -u mymasteruser -p
 ```

-if success, you should see:
+if succeded, you should see:

 ```
 Welcome to the MySQL monitor.
 Commands end with ; or \g.